 There are two fundamental revisions that are relevant to most nRF Connect SDK users:

-master branch of the sdk-nrf repository always contains the latest development state of the nRF Connect SDK.
+main branch of the sdk-nrf repository always contains the latest development state of the nRF Connect SDK (

 As described in Repository types, the nRF Connect SDK contains OSS repositories, which are based on third-party, open-source Git repositories and may contain additional patches not present upstream.
 Examples include sdk-zephyr and sdk-mcuboot, which have upstream open-source projects used as a basis for downstream repositories distributed with the nRF Connect SDK.
 This section describes how the history of these OSS repositories is maintained, and how they are synchronized with their upstreams.

 The short logs for these downstream patches contain